EDUCBA Logo

 Substring Function in Excel

-Substring is the way to extract some of the text from the cell in Excel.
+Substring is how to extract some of the text from the cell in Excel.
 In Excel, we do not have any Substring function, but we can use LEN, Left, Right, Mid, Find function to slice the value there in a cell.
 For using Substring, we need to start the function with Left or Right and then select the cells from where we need to get the text, use the LEN function to get the length of characters we want to extract, then subtract the remaining characters using FIND function.
 By this, we will get Substring.

 The LEFT, RIGHT, and MID functions are categorized under the TEXT function, which is inbuilt.